SayanChakroborty/arch-installer/README.md

     ./install
 #
-(4) Sit back and wait for the installation to finish (depending on your internet speed). post-chroot steps will run automatically at the end of pre-chroot process.
+(4) Sit back and wait for the installation to finish (depending on your internet speed).
+The config script will run automatically at the end of base install process.
 System will automatically reboot after setup is complete.